bidemi77/AK-Snippets/Northwestern/README.md

-# Northwestern University - Masters in Predictive Analytics
+# Northwestern University - Masters in Data Science

 This directory contains a sample of the work I have done related to this program.